ietf-wg-avtcore/sdp-roq/draft-dawkins-avtcore-sdp-roq.md

 ## The SDP "fingerprint" Attribute {#fingerprint}

 Because QUIC itself uses the TLS handshake as described in {{!RFC9001}}, the parties to a RoQ session MUST also provide authentication certificates as part of the TLS handshake procedure, as described in {{Section 5 of !RFC8122}}.
-When self-signed certificates are used, certificate fingerprint is represented in SDP using the fingerprint SDP attribute, as illustrated in {{Section 3.4 of !RFC8122}}, in order to allow mutual authentication, and provide assurance that two endpoints with no prior relationship are not being subjected to a man-in-the-middle attack.
+When self-signed certificates are used, certificate fingerprint is represented in SDP using the fingerprint SDP attribute, as illustrated in {{Section 3.4 of !RFC8122}}, in order to allow mutual authentication, and provide assurance that two endpoints with no prior relationship are not being subjected to a person-in-the-middle attack, unless the signaling channel is also subjected to a person-in-the-middle attack.

 ## The SDP "rtcp-mux" Attribute {#rtcp-mux}